David Kirkwood

-David Kirkwood, 1st Baron Kirkwood, PC (8 July 1872 – 16 April 1955), was a Scottish politician, trade unionist and socialist activist from the East End of Glasgow, who was as a leading figure of the Red Clydeside era.
+David Kirkwood, 1st Baron Kirkwood, PC (8 July 1872 – 16 April 1955), was a Scottish politician, trade unionist and socialist activist from the East End of Glasgow, who served as a Member of Parliament (MP) for nearly 30 years, and was as a leading figure of the Red Clydeside era.

 Biography

-Kirkwood was educated at Parkhead Public School and was trained as an engineer.
-Kirkwood's earliest political involvement was through his trade union, the Amalgamated Society of Engineers, and the Socialist Labour Party, which he left in 1914 to join the Independent Labour Party (ILP).
+Kirkwood was born in Glasgow to John Kirkwood, a labourer, and his wife Jean.
+Kirkwood was educated at Parkhead Public School, but left at age 12 to take employment, and was trained as an engineer.
+Kirkwood's earliest political involvement was through his trade union, the Amalgamated Society of Engineers (which he joined at age 20), and the Socialist Labour Party, which he left in 1914 to join the Independent Labour Party (ILP).
 He was recognised as the Scottish engineers' leader for many years.

-He served on the Glasgow Trade Council and was a member of the Clyde Workers' Committee (CWC), an organisation chaired by William Gallacher.
+Kirkwood served on the Glasgow Trade Council and was a member of the Clyde Workers' Committee (CWC) chaired by Willie Gallacher.
 The CWC grew out of the Clyde engineers' pay dispute of 1915.
 Until its effective suppression in early-1916, it organised shop floor opposition to the policies of the Ministry of Munitions with regard to Leaving Certificates and Dilution of Labour.
-Kirkwood was the convenor of shop stewards at Parkhead Forge of William Beardmore and Company, where, in January 1916; he helped to secure a dilution agreement.
-In March 1916, as a result of a strike related to the implementation of the dilution agreement, Kirkwood was arrested and deported from Glasgow to Edinburgh, an event which greatly increased his profile.
+Kirkwood was the convenor of shop stewards at Parkhead Forge of William Beardmore and Company, where, in January 1916 he helped to secure a dilution agreement.

+In March 1916, as a result of a strike related to the implementation of the agreement, Kirkwood was arrested and deported from Glasgow to Edinburgh, an event which greatly increased his profile.
 He returned to Glasgow in 1917, and was employed as foreman at the Mile-End Shell Factory.

-In January 1919, Kirkwood was prominently associated with the 40 hours' Strike.
-Batoned and arrested at a riot in George Square, Glasgow, he was tried for incitement to riot and acquitted.
-At the 1922 general election, Kirkwood was elected to the House of Commons as Member of Parliament (MP) Dumbarton Burghs.
+In January 1919, Kirkwood was prominently associated with the 40 Hours' Strike.
+Batoned and arrested along with Wilie Gallacher and Manny Shinwell, at a riot in George Square, Glasgow, he was tried for incitement to riot and acquitted.
+At the 1922 general election, Kirkwood was elected as Member of Parliament (MP) Dumbarton Burghs.
 He had previously served for four years on Glasgow Town Council.
 On 9 May 1924 the Speaker of the House of Commons adjourned the debate when Kirkwood and James Maxton caused an uproar after the Opposition talked out George Buchanan's Scottish Home Rule Bill.